qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

     button "Switch"

   let
-    wf1 :: Workflow t m (Event t Text) wf1 = Workflow $ do
+    -- Setup a piece of a workflow that wf1 :: Workflow t m (Event t Text) wf1 = Workflow $ do
-      eText <- textWidget
+      -- puts a `textWidget on the page` eText <- textWidget
-      pure (eText, wf2 <$ eSwitch)
+      -- and moves to another piece of the workflow when "Switch" is pressed: pure (eText, wf2 <$ eSwitch)

-    wf2 :: Workflow t m (Event t Text) wf2 = Workflow $ do
+    -- Setup a piece of a workflow that wf2 :: Workflow t m (Event t Text) wf2 = Workflow $ do
-      eText <- tickWidget
+      -- puts a `tickWidget` on the page eText <- tickWidget
-      pure (eText, wf1 <$ eSwitch)
+      -- and moves to another piece of the workflow when "Switch" is pressed: pure (eText, wf1 <$ eSwitch)

-  deText <- workflow wf1
+  -- Run the workflow and get a hold of the `Dynamic` that collects the results -- of the journey through the workflow deText <- workflow wf1

   let